Uwadi-Happie/Simple_shell/README.md

-Team Project by alago vincent and happiness uwadi
+Simple-shell team Project by alago vincent and happiness uwadi